 In the peak of the coronavirus (or COVID-19) lockdown, lots of builders’ merchants were either closed completely, or only offering online orders (if you could get a slot!).
 So, it’s a good idea to stock up on the key materials that you wouldn’t be able to work without, especially with demand for home improvement work currently increasing.

 There’s no need to overstock on everything, though.
 As a one-person business, you’ll likely have a tight monthly budget, so don’t tie up your cash in excess inventory.

 You can keep track of how much stock you’ve got available by creating a simple inventory spreadsheet.
 Create a table which shows how much you’ve got of each product, then set up a reminder on your phone to check your stock levels every couple of weeks or months (how often depends on how large your inventory is).
 This will help you to recognise when you need to top up certain products or equipment before you go right down to the wire.

 Find out which builders’ merchants are open to tradespeople on our Trade Advice Centre.

 A unique selling proposition (USP) is a feature of your one-person business that makes it better than the competition.
 For example, Nike’s USP is that it offers the best shoes for athletes and people who want to excel in fitness.

-Now that lockdown’s easing and government initiatives such as the Green Homes Grant have been recently announced, thousands of people are searching each week for tradespeople to complete jobs in their homes.
+Now that lockdown’s easing, thousands of people are searching for tradespeople to complete jobs in their homes each week.

 Once you have your USP, you’ll become more confident and focused on delivering the service that these potential customers need and want.
 It will also help you to attract new customers, as they’ll know exactly what you can offer them and why they should work with you.